johnnyreilly/webpack-esbuild-why-not-both/README.md

   }
 ```

-## Create React App
+## Creating a baseline application

-Let's try this out in practice.
+Let's try `esbuild-loader` out in practice.
 We're going to create a new React application using [Create React App](https://create-react-app.dev/):

 ```bash
 npx create-react-app my-app --template typescript
 ```

 This will scaffold out a new React application using TypeScript in the `my-app` directory.
-It's worth knowing that Create React App uses babel-loader behind the scenes.
+It's worth knowing that Create React App uses `babel-loader` behind the scenes.

 CRA also uses the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) to provide TypeScript type checking.
 This is very useful, as esbuild *just* does transpilation and [does not intend to provide type checking support](https://esbuild.github.io/faq/#upcoming-roadmap).
 So it's tremendous we still have that plugin in place as otherwise we would lose type checking.